Kellyhimself/POS/docs/onboarding_checklist.md

 ---

 **Keep this checklist for your records.
-For any questions or support, contact your POS system provider.**
+For any questions or support, whatsapp us on +254748306871.**